 Imelda is a graduate of Civil and Structural Engineering currently working with UNOPs as a Construction Management Engineer in The Gambia.
 She has previously worked for UNOPS in Turkana Kenya.
 She has 7 years of experience in structural engineering and brings with her a wealth of experience in the field.

-Currently she is in charge of building Covid 19 response centres in the Gambia.
+Currently, she is in charge of building Covid 19 response centers in the Gambia.
 Imelda volunteers her time to mentor young girls by visiting schools to talk to them about engineering.
-When she is not working, trust Imelda to discover hidden gems where she likes to sit down and enjoy a good book, occasionally swimming and dancing to her favourite music.
+When she is not working, trust Imelda to discover hidden gems where she likes to sit down and enjoy a good book, occasionally swimming and dancing to her favorite music.

 Q: Can you share a little bit about what it is that you do and what a typical day for you is like?

 A: My typical day starts by catching up on emails and my calendar.
 I check if there are any meetings for the day.
 I normally have at least one meeting a day.
 I head to the first site where I spend two to three hours depending on the work being carried out that day.
 I then head to the next site and spend two hours, then back to the office.
 I then have consultations with contractors and catch up with the office work.
 Somewhere in between the meetings, I have lunch.

 Q: Did you always know that working in engineering was what you wanted to do?
 How did you decide to go into civil engineering?
 What inspired you?